-20. Surrey Safeguarding Children Partnership publishes a document called Effective Family Resilience (known as 'Levels of Need') which sets out in detail the indicators and behaviours which people who work with children must look out for constantly.
+20. Surrey Children's Safeguarding Partnership publishes a document called Effective Family Resilience (known as 'Levels of Need') which sets out in detail the indicators, symptoms and behaviours which people who work with children must look out for constantly.
 It divides those into four levels of need.
 Every single person in Surrey who is under 18 will fit within one of the four levels.